 Recovering Workers’ Comp Benefits For Psychological Injuries

-A psychological or psychiatric condition that is directly related to workplace stress, a workplace accident, illness or other work incident may qualify an individual to receive benefits under Pennsylvania workers’ compensation law.
+A psychological or psychiatric condition that is directly related to workplace stress, a workplace accident, illness or another work incident may qualify an individual to receive benefits under Pennsylvania workers’ compensation law.
 For example, it is not uncommon for a worker who suffers a traumatic workplace injury to suffer from depression as a result.
 In this situation, it may be determined that the worker is physically able to return to work, but he or she is not psychologically able to handle work duties.

-Because physical injuries are more easily diagnosed and visible than psychological injuries, these cases are complex and often more challenging than cases involving physical injuries.
-Yet psychological injuries such as post-traumatic stress disorder or depression can be much more debilitating than physical injuries.
+Psychological injuries such as post-traumatic stress disorder or depression can be much more debilitating than physical injuries.
 Psychological injuries can produce:

 - Behavioral changes